vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_expedia_filter.html

-To return a :py:func:`~verticapy.vDataFrame` to a previously saved structure, use the :py:func:`~verticapy.vDataFrame.load` function:
+To return a :py:mod:`~verticapy.vDataFrame` to a previously saved structure, use the :py:func:`~verticapy.vDataFrame.load` function:

 .. ipython:: python

     expedia = expedia.load();
     print(expedia.shape())

-Because :py:func:`~verticapy.vDataFrame`s are views of data stored in the connected Vertica database, any modifications made to the :py:func:`~verticapy.vDataFrame` are not reflected in the underlying data in the database.
-To save a :py:func:`~verticapy.vDataFrame`'s relation to the database, use the :py:func:`~verticapy.vDataFrame.to_db` method.
+Because :py:mod:`~verticapy.vDataFrame`s are views of data stored in the connected Vertica database, any modifications made to the :py:mod:`~verticapy.vDataFrame` are not reflected in the underlying data in the database.
+To save a :py:mod:`~verticapy.vDataFrame`'s relation to the database, use the :py:func:`~verticapy.vDataFrame.to_db` method.

-It's good practice to examine the expected disk usage of the :py:func:`~verticapy.vDataFrame` before exporting it to the database:
+It's good practice to examine the expected disk usage of the :py:mod:`~verticapy.vDataFrame` before exporting it to the database:

 .. code-block:: python